Impact Wrestling Sacrifice (2023): Storylines

 The event will feature several professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers will portray villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines are produced on Impact's weekly television program.

-At Hard To Kill, Mickie James defeated Jordynne Grace to win the Impact Knockouts World Championship in a Title vs. Career match.
-Although, during the match, Grace had James in a rear-naked choke and it seemed as though James tapped out, but the referee waived it off.
-On the March 9 episode of Impact!, after James successfully defended the title against Gisele Shaw, Impact announced that Grace will invoke her rematch clause and challenge James at Sacrifice.

 After Bully Ray turned on Impact World Champion Josh Alexander at the end of Over Drive the previous November, Ray would enter a feud with former friend Tommy Dreamer.
 For the next few months, Dreamer would remark about Ray constantly alienating himself from the locker room in order to achieve his goals, while Ray spat back about how he was always more popular than Dreamer in every promotion they have worked for together.
 The tension was so much that both wanted the other out of Impact Wrestling.
 At No Surrender, Dreamer and Ray would be part of a live edition of their podcast "Busted Open Radio" to air their grievances, with show host Dave LaGreca presiding as mediator.
 By the end of the segment, the animosity seemed to have cooled down between the two, until Ray threw coffee in Dreamer's face before smashing a coffee pot over his head.
 In a video posted on Impact's social media platforms, Dreamer would challenge Ray to a Busted Open match, where the winner would be the one who makes their opponent bleed, which was made official for Sacrifice.

 On the Countdown to No Surrender pre-show, Gisele Shaw defeated Deonna Purrazzo due to interference from her stylist Jai Vidal and new bodyguard Savannah Evans.
 Two weeks later, on the March 9 episode of Impact!, while Shaw challenged Mickie James for the Knockouts World Championship, Purrazzo, who was on commentary for the match, neutralized Vidal and assisted James in getting the pin on Shaw.
 On March 14, Impact announced that a rematch between Purrazzo and Shaw was made official for Sacrifice.